maurolepore/gradual_visualization/readme.md

 Please make sure to have this completed prior to the workshop beginning.
 To participate in this workshop, you'll need to do the following on your own laptops:

--   Have the latest version of R AND RStudio installed ([Directions are here](http://moderndive.netlify.com/2-getting-started.html#what-are-r-and-rstudio))
+1. Have the latest version of R AND RStudio installed ([Directions are here](http://moderndive.netlify.com/2-getting-started.html#what-are-r-and-rstudio))
--   Be familiar with the [basics of the RStudio Interface](https://ismayc.github.io/rbasics-book/3-rstudiobasics.html#rstudio-layout)
+2. Be familiar with the [basics of the RStudio Interface](https://ismayc.github.io/rbasics-book/3-rstudiobasics.html#rstudio-layout)
--   (Optional) The workshop materials will be presented in R Markdown format.
-You may want to read a little more about this [here](https://ismayc.github.io/rbasics-book/4-rmarkdown.html) before the workshop begins and play around with R Markdown documents some first.
--   Have the following R packages installed:
+3. Have the following R packages installed:
     -   `tidyverse`, `plotly`, `gapminder`, and `fivethirtyeight`

 This can be accomplished by copying the following code into the *Console* in RStudio and pressing Enter.
 Note that you'll see quite a few lines of code run while the packages are installing.
 Don't be alarmed.
 After all four of these packages are installed you should see them listed in the Packages tab in the bottom right section of RStudio.